nodeontrain/nodeontrain.xyz/tuts/index.md

 Throughout this guide there are a number of small-but-handy pieces of information that can make using [trainjs](https://nodeontrain.xyz) easier, more interesting, and less hazardous.
-Here’s what to look out for.
+Here's what to look out for.

 <div class="note">
   <h5>ProTips™ help you get more from <a href="https://nodeontrain.xyz">trainjs</a></h5>